Establishing a Financial Safety Net

 You’ll want to make sure that your cash reserve is readily available when you need it.
 However, an FDIC-insured, low-interest savings account isn’t your only option.
 There are several excellent alternatives, each with unique advantages.
 For example, money market accounts and short-term CDs typically offer higher interest rates than savings accounts, with little (if any) increased risk.

-Note: When considering a money market mutual fund, be sure to obtain and read the fund’s prospectus, which is available from the fund or your financial advisor, and outlines the fund’s investment objectives, risks, fees, expenses.
+Note: When considering a money market mutual fund, be sure to obtain and read the fund’s prospectus, which is available from the fund or your financial advisor, and outlines the fund’s investment objectives, risks, fees, and expenses.
 Carefully consider those factors before investing.

 It’s important to note that certain fixed-term investment vehicles (i.e., those that pledge to return your principal plus interest on a given date), such as CDs, impose a significant penalty for early withdrawals.
 So, if you’re going to use fixed-term investments as part of your cash reserve, you’ll want to be sure to ladder (stagger) their maturity dates over a short period of time (e.g., two to five months).
 This will ensure the availability of funds, without penalty, to meet sudden financial needs.